"Nov. 7, 2012 -- Drinking black tea may help protect against type 2 diabetes, but more study is needed to confirm an association.

 If any patient develops symptoms suggesting hepatic dysfunction, which may include unexplained nausea, vomiting, abdominal pain, fatigue, anorexia, and/or dark urine, liver enzymes should be checked.
 The decision whether to continue the patient on therapy with AVANDARYL should be guided by clinical judgment pending laboratory evaluations.
 If jaundice is observed, drug therapy should be discontinued.

-In a 4- to 6-year comparative trial (ADOPT) of glycemic control with monotherapy in drug-naive patients recently diagnosed with type 2 diabetes mellitus, an increased incidence of bone fracture was noted in female patients taking rosiglitazone.
-Over the 4- to 6-year period, the incidence of bone fracture in females was 9.3% (60/645) for rosiglitazone versus 3.5% (21/605) for glyburide and 5.1% (30/590) for metformin.
+Long-term trials (ADOPT and RECORD) show an increased incidence of bone fracture in patients, particularly female patients, taking rosiglitazone [see ADVERSE REACTIONS].
 This increased incidence was noted after the first year of treatment and persisted during the course of the trial.
 The majority of the fractures in the women who received rosiglitazone occurred in the upper arm, hand, and foot.
 These sites of fracture are different from those usually associated with postmenopausal osteoporosis (e.g., hip or spine).
 Other trials suggest that this risk may also apply to men, although the risk of fracture among women appears higher than that among men.
 The risk of fracture should be considered in the care of patients treated with rosiglitazone, and attention given to assessing and maintaining bone health according to current standards of care.

 Decreases in hemoglobin and hematocrit occurred in a dose-related fashion in adult patients treated with rosiglitazone [see ADVERSE REACTIONS].
 The observed changes may be related to the increased plasma volume observed with treatment with rosiglitazone.